romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
+    - I think I introduced some zoom-jitter when attempting to fix "stay focused on pixel under pointer"

+    - The snapback if you have both vertical edges in view waits for glide to stop before snapping back (not good)

     - There seems to be some kind of acceleration/momentum issue when you flick the view with mouse.
 Perhaps it happens when you flick and we are already gliding?